Azure/kubernetes-keyvault-flexvol/README.md

 * The AKV-key provides the private key of the X.509 certificate.
 It can be useful for performing cryptographic operations such as signing if the corresponding certificate was marked as non-exportable.
 Specifying `key` in `keyvaultobjecttypes` will fetch the private key of the certificate if its policy allows for private key exporting.
 * The AKV-secret provides a way to export the full X.509 certificate, including its private key (if its policy allows for private key exporting).
 Specifying `secret` in `keyvaultobjecttypes` will fetch the base64-encoded certificate bundle.

 # Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+The Key Vault FlexVolume project welcomes contributions and suggestions.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+# Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.